 You are listening to an excerpt from Post Hoc Ergo Propter Hoc (2016), scroll down to switch it off.

-“Vincent Giles [gives] a new 21st century voice to field recordings … flourishing and melding in a unsettled but vibrant electroacoustic language.”
+“Vincent Giles’ new piece, IMPULSE gave a new 21st century voice to field recordings, mostly gathered from his recent trip to Europe, flourishing and melding in a unsettled but vibrant electroacoustic language.”

 — Ian Parsons, PBS FM 106.7